In his early 20’s, General Gregorio del Pilar (also known as “Goyo”) was just as love-struck as most people his age.

 Only eight from the Filipino troops survived the bloodbath at Tirad Pass.

 The lifeless body of Del Pilar was stripped of clothing.
-All his belongings–including his diary, shoes, brand new uniform, medallions, and a handkerchief embroidered with his lover’s name–were stolen by Americans who kept them as souvenirs.
+All his belongings–including his diary, shoes, brand new uniform, medallions, and a handkerchief embroidered with his alleged lover’s name–were stolen by Americans who kept them as souvenirs.

 For many years, many believed that the body of Del Pilar was either left to rot or given a hero’s burial by American Lt.
 Dennis P. Quinlan who greatly admired the boy general.
 The second theory raised some eyebrows because the area around where the general died is basically made of granite rock and it would have taken several weeks–and several men–to bury the body.